-(k) Cash and cash equivalents
+(k) Cash and Cash Equivalents

-'Cash and cash equivalents' include notes and coins on hand, unrestricted balances held with Central Banks and highly liquid financial assets with original maturities of three months or less from the date of acquisition that are subject to an insignificant risk of changes in their fair value, and are used by the Group in the management of its short-term commitments.
+Cash and cash equivalents include notes and coins on hand, unrestricted balances held with Central Banks and highly liquid financial assets with original maturities of three months or less from the date of acquisition that are subject to an insignificant risk of changes in their fair value, and are used by the Group in the management of its short-term commitments.

-Cash and cash equivalents are carried at amortized cost in the consolidated statement of financial position.
+Cash and cash equivalents are carried at amortised cost in the consolidated statement of financial position.

-(I) Trading assets and liabilities
+(I) Trading Assets and Liabilities